-We are committed to providing you with advice and information you can rely on.
+We are committed to providing you with accurate, consistent and clear information to help you understand your rights and entitlements and meet your obligations.

-We make every effort to ensure that our advice and information is correct.
-If you follow advice in this publication and it turns out to be incorrect, or it is misleading and you make a mistake as a result, we must still apply the law correctly.
-If that means you owe us money, we must ask you to pay it.
-However, we will not charge you a penalty or interest if you acted reasonably and in good faith.
+If you follow our information in this publication and it turns out to be incorrect, or it is misleading and you make a mistake as a result, we must still apply the law correctly.
+If that means you owe us money, we must ask you to pay it but we will not charge you a penalty.
+Also, if you acted reasonably and in good faith we will not charge you interest.

-If you make an honest mistake when you try to follow our advice and you owe us money as a result, we will not charge you a penalty.
+If you make an honest mistake in trying to follow our information in this publication and you owe us money as a result, we will not charge you a penalty.
 However, we will ask you to pay the money, and we may also charge you interest.
 If correcting the mistake means we owe you money, we will pay it to you.
 We will also pay you any interest you are entitled to.

-If you feel this publication does not fully cover your circumstances, please seek help from the Tax Office or a professional adviser.
+If you feel that this publication does not fully cover your circumstances, or you are unsure how it applies to you, you can seek further assistance from us.

-The information in this publication is current at May 2007.
 We regularly revise our publications to take account of any changes to the law, so make sure that you have the latest information.
-If you are unsure, you can check for a more recent version on our website at www.ato.gov.au or contact us.
+If you are unsure, you can check for more recent information on our website at www.ato.gov.au or contact us.